Elbert Guillory

-Elbert Lee Guillory (born June 24, 1944) is a former member of the Louisiana State Senate.
-An American Republican, he represented District 24, including his native Opelousas, and several rural precincts, from May 2, 2009, when he won a special election, until January 11, 2016, when his full term to which he was elected in 2011 ended.
+Elbert Lee Guillory (born June 24, 1944) is an American politician who is a former member of the Louisiana State Senate.
+A Republican, he represented District 24, including his native Opelousas, and several rural precincts, from May 2, 2009, when he won a special election, until January 11, 2016, when his full term to which he was elected in 2011 ended.

-Guillory's Senate district was previously briefly represented by the Democrat Don Cravins, Jr. It encompasses most of St. Landry Parish and a northern part of adjacent Lafayette Parish.
-Guillory defeated Patricia "Pat" Arceneaux Cravins (born 1947) of Arnaudville, the mother of Don Cravins, Jr., in the special state Senate runoff election held on May 2, 2009, 7,906 votes (62.5 percent) to 4,746 (37.5 percent).

 Guillory previously served from 2006 to 2009 as state representative for District 40.
-In that position he had also succeeded the Democrat Don Cravins, Jr., whose father, Don, Sr., was also a former state senator and a mayor of Opelousas.
+Guillory was a candidate in Louisiana's 6th congressional district in the 2024 election.

 Background

-Guillory was reared in a divorced family in St. Landry Parish.

-"My parents lived seven miles from each other on the same road.
-They were both always part of my life, but they could never live together.
-They were opposites."

-His Roman Catholic father, Ozema Ledee (28 February 1903 - 4 January 2005), was an entrepreneur and an adventurer who flew his own plane, a rarity for a black man in the 1950s.
+Guillory was raised in St. Landry Parish by divorced parents.
+His Catholic father, Ozema Ledee (28 February 1903 - 4 January 2005), was an entrepreneur and an adventurer who flew his own plane, a rarity for a black man in the 1950s.
 He was also a bootlegger.
 Guillory's mother, Frances, was a strict Baptist who forbade alcohol and cursing in her home.
 She worked as a teacher and school principal.